ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 > [1] The general data includes: question and answer data, the total size is 1.74gb, the number of records is 720000, and the number of words is 9.83 million.

-### PyTorch/Tensorflow版本
+### PyTorch/Tensorflow Versions

-Pytorch version, TF1 and inf version are provided.
+Pytorch version, TF1 and TF2 version are provided.

 ### instructions